datahub-project/datahub/metadata-ingestion/cli-ingestion.md

 :::info Secure Your API Key
 Please keep Your API key secure & avoid sharing it.
-If you are on Acryl Cloud and your key is compromised for any reason, please reach out to the Acryl team at support@acryl.io.
+If you are on DataHub Cloud and your key is compromised for any reason, please reach out to the Acryl team at support@acryl.io.
 :::